 - Open burning, including recreational bonfires, is prohibited inside the perimeter of the Beltway (I-695).

 - Outside the Beltway, recreational bonfires require a permit from BCoFD's Fire Marshal's Office; 410-887-4880.

 Emergencies involving deadly carbon monoxide (CO) gas have resulted in important regulations regarding CO and CO detectors.
 Property owners and renters should be aware of these laws and Baltimore County government's role in preventing, responding to and investigating CO incidents.

 CO Alarms and New Construction

-A state law enacted in 2007 requires the installation of hardwired CO alarms in a central location outside of each sleeping area within specified dwellings constructed after January 1, 2008.
+A state law enacted in 2007 requires the installation of hardwired carbon monoxide alarms in a central location outside of each sleeping area within specified dwellings constructed after January 1, 2008.
 These "specified dwellings" include one- and two-family dwellings, multifamily dwellings (apartments), hotels, motels and dormitories.
 The bill applies only to dwellings that use fossil fuels for heat, ventilation, hot water or appliance operation.

 CO Alarms and Rental Properties

-The law applies to dwellings that contain one or more of the following: fuel-burning equipment, an attached garage and wood-burning fireplaces or pellet stoves.
+The law applies to dwellings that contain one or more of the following: Fuel-burning equipment, an attached garage and wood-burning fireplaces or pellet stoves.